-The monthly Index for Production in Construction is based on Working Time Accounts in Construction.
-The figures for employment are indexed and corrected for productivity and number of workingsdays.
+These statistics are based on hours worked in the construction sector from the Working Time Accounts (WTA).
+The hourly figures are indexed and corrected for productivity and number of working days.

 3.1 Source data

 The IPC is based on WTA, which are exclusively based on existing data sources, which are subsequently converted to the concepts used in the WTA.
 WTA is a quarterly statistics, but there are made monthly extracts of the hours worked of employees for the month between the quarters.